POLICIES FOR ECOMM ADMINISTRATORS/UNIVERSITY OF COLORADO EMPLOYEES FOR COMMUNICATING WITH EXTERNAL AUDIENCES (ALUMNI, DONORS, PARENTS AND FRIENDS)

 - Internet Processing via an Internet Merchant Account

 - Each campus, school, college, unit or department that has purchased an online community is required to use the online directory, search and profile applications of the Harris Connect online community.

 - The only data integration with Harris Connect is with the CU Foundation’s Advance database.

 - It is at the CU Foundation’s discretion to determine what data integration points it will accept into the Advance database.
-Currently, Harris Connect, ISIS, PeopleSoft and Lutz ADvantage (athletics) are supported.
+Currently, Harris Connect, CU-SIS, PeopleSoft and Lutz ADvantage (athletics) are supported.